Skip to main content

 Elizabeth joined King’s College London in 2022, from Birkbeck, as a Research Associate & Communications Officer to work on the Respect for Neurodevelopment Network.

-Elizabeth is interested in and has worked in developmental psychology.
-In particular, worked on looking at individual differences and developmental trajectories in neurodevelopmental conditions to aid identification of key areas for early intervention.
-This has involved working with children with Downs syndrome, Word Finding Difficulties, Autism and William syndrome.
+Elizabeth is a psychologist with interests in developmental psychology, language development and special needs.
+In particular, her work focuses on individual differences and developmental trajectories in neurodevelopmental conditions in relation to school outcomes and transitional processes.
+This has included working with children with Down syndrome, Autism and William syndrome.

 Her work has also included helping to understand what factors contribute to a good practice such as inclusion and how practices around transition impact mental health in these populations (transitions from primary to secondary school and investigating transitional changes in education for families during the COVID-19 pandemic).
 Elizabeth’s work seeks to increase the child’s voice within these frameworks and provide a place for them to flourish within research.